Skip to content

 Parameter configuration:

-1. service.name: Service name;
+1. service.name: Service name.

-3. version: Version number;
+3. version: Version number.

-4. Set sampling rate: After enabling, the actual amount of data generated can be reduced; the range is from 0.0 (0%) to 1.0 (100%);
+4. Set sampling rate: Enabling this can reduce the actual amount of data generated.
+The numeric range is from 0.0 (0%) to 1.0 (100%).

 For more parameter configurations, refer to here.